 Welcome to law school!
-I look forward to working with you this semester.
+I look forward to working with you this year.
 Please read the following course information carefully and keep this document handy throughout the semester, as you are responsible for all of the information contained herein.
-You will need to return to this document frequently in order to be prepared for class and understand both assignment instructions and grading guidelines.
-Although I have tried to be thorough, such a document cannot answer all of the questions that will arise over the course of a semester.
-Accordingly, it is your responsibility to (and of course, I welcome you to) ask questions whenever this document or a separate assignment sheet or handout is unclear or does not address certain of your concerns.
+You will need to return to this document frequently in order to be prepared for class and understand grading guidelines.

-Also, please note that is not necessary for you to make an appointment to meet during office hours, although it is highly recommended because I do take appointments for your convenience and can therefore only meet with walk-in students during times that have not been reserved by other students.
+Also, please note that is not necessary for you to make an appointment to meet during office hours, although it is recommended because I do take appointments for your convenience and can therefore only meet with walk-in students during times that have not been reserved by other students.
 Please do not hesitate to contact me to set up a meeting, whether it is just to introduce yourself or to resolve any questions or concerns you may have.
 I am delighted to have visitors, and am happy to speak with you about our course specifically or law school in general-I am here to help in any way I can!
 The best way to contact me for a meeting is via email.